Shinnousuke/academic-kickstart/content/en/publication/ROBOTAGING/ROBOTAGING.md

 publication_types: ["3"]

 # Publication name and optional abbreviated publication name.
-publication: ""
+publication:
-publication_short: ""
+publication_short:

-abstract: What are the welfare effects of polarization: wage and employment losses of middle-class workers relative to low- and high-skill groups?
+abstract: What are the welfare effects of polarization wage and employment losses of middle-class workers relative to low- and high-skill groups?
 We build a model of overlapping generations who choose consumption, savings, labor supply, and occupations over their life-cycles, and accumulate human capital.
 We simulate a wage shift observed since the early 1980s and investigate individuals' responses.
 Polarization improves welfare of young individuals that are high-skilled, while it hurts low-skilled individuals across all ages and especially younger ones.
 The gain of the high-skilled is larger for generations entering in later periods, who can fully exploit the rising skill premium.

 # Summary.
 An optional shortened abstract.
 summary: We study heterogeneity in the welfare effects of polarization in the US labor market